Nexus International School (Singapore) Learners Present Nexwell Well-Being App For Peers

+data-text="Nexus International School (Singapore) Learners Present "Nexwell" Well-Being App For Peers" data-link=" International School (Singapore) Learners Present "Nexwell" Well-Being App For Peers" class="whatsapp">Shar Nexus International School (Singapore) learners have developed a well-being app to provide their peers with continuous access to mental health support.

-(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 20 February 2024 - Learners at Nexus International School (Singapore) have unveiled "Nexwell," a well-being app offering their peers access to 24/7 mental health tools, guidance and resources.
+SINGAPORE - Media OutReach Newswire - 20 February 2024 - Learners at Nexus International School (Singapore) have unveiled 'Nexwell,' a well-being app offering their peers access to 24/7 mental health tools, guidance and resources.
 Developed over six months, this project exemplifies Nexus' focus on real-world learning and innovative education .
 Now in its testing phase, Nexwell is being refined for optimal user functionality.

 The creation of the Nexwell app provided the learner team with a rewarding real world learning experience.
 Tasked with creating a tool to facilitate easy access to self-help for their peers at Nexus, these learners, who were novices in programming, navigated a challenging but enriching journey.
 The project allowed them to acquire new software skills and knowledge through an interdisciplinary approach.
 Team members reflected on the invaluable lessons in collaboration and teamwork they gained, marking this project as a profound learning experience, distinct from the regular school curriculum.